 Q: What if I wish to meet with John or Cheryl but do not have any money to contribute to the fee?

-A: The most important thing is for us to figure out a way for you to be able to best work through the things that have you considering counseling and see how Christ is going to redeem and transform [those things].
-The generosity of the congregation at RBC has allowed the leadership to offer scholarships for counseling, including offering the first session for free.
-However, your ability to pay as much of your counseling fee as possible will allow us to help someone in the future by keeping the counseling scholarship fund fully funded.
-John and Cheryl will discuss this with you when you meet with them.
+A: The generosity of the RBC congregation allows us to offer scholarships for counseling on an as-needed basis, including offering the first session for free.
+However, your ability to pay as much of your counseling fee as possible will allow us to help someone in the future by keeping the counseling scholarship fund full.
+John and Cheryl will discuss this with you when you contact them.